 The Future of Humanity Institute is excited to launch its Summer Research Fellowship.
-FHI is seeking research fellows for summer 2020 to pursue research aimed at improving the long-term future.
+FHI has selected a cohort of research fellows for summer 2020 to pursue research aimed at improving the long-term future.
 This is an opportunity to work with researchers and make original contributions in a young and exciting field.

 Participants take the lead on a project, with mentorship and support from a more experienced researcher on FHI’s Research Scholarship Programme.
 The expected output over a six week fellowship is a research article or similar on a question relevant to the long-term future.
 A review of the 2020 programme by the organising team can be found here.